kdszafranski/fallback-cpp-dx-game/README.md

 Chapter 6 Challenge: Given the engine so far, make a game, any game.
 Keep it simple.

 I chose to make a simple form of Breakout.

-Attribution: This project uses some of the code provided by Charles Kelly.
-I have altered it significantly for the final game.

 **Features**